Secret Management Configuration

 Additional Integrations

-If additional Secret store integrations or use cases are required, please contact PlainID to discuss available options.
+For additional Secret store integrations or use cases, contact PlainID to discuss options.

 Configuring the Secret Management Service

 By default, the Secret Management Service is not included in the PAA deployment.
-To enable it, you are required to:
+To enable it, add a secretsMgmt section to the values-custom.yaml file and follow the configuration instructions.

 Example: